 - I heard you partnered with Dr. Lamar in planning the first Gentle Cesarean Section at URHS, I may have a Cesarean, how do I plan one like that?
 In July of 2013, Dr. Lamar and I were able to achieve the goal of placing baby skin to skin in the OR.
 Other doctors are now interested and I would be glad to talk to you about the process.
 Just contact me (and don't miss the pictures on the photo page!).

 - I would like to try to VBAC (Vaginal Birth After Cesarean), do you have experience with this?
 I know the decision to VBAC is not an easy one to make.
 I agonized over the decision long before I even became pregnant after my Cesarean birth.
 I know firsthand the extra assurance a VBAC-ing woman and her partner need.
 I am honored to help moms achieve their VBAC.

 - What if I face breastfeeding challenges?
 I love to help moms establish breastfeeding, but if your challenges call for extra support, there are many options in the Wichita Falls area I can point you toward.

 - I plan to give birth at United Regional, what do you know about this hospital?
-I have been a doula for over fifty women giving birth at this hospital.
+I have been a doula for over sixty women giving birth at this hospital.
 I have tried hard to build relationships with the staff.
 L&D nurses are an important part of the labor team and are generally very helpful and open to my clients' wishes.